GillesArcas/forline/README.md

     $ cat exemple | forline.py -b "lines = set()" "if line not in lines: lines.add(line); print(line)"

 The following example sums the first word matching an integer in each line.
+Note that the body instructions must be separated in two strings as an assgnment cannot be separated from a if with a semicolon.
+Refer to the definition of compound statements at  https://docs.python.org/2/reference/compound_stmts.html.

     $ cat exemple | forline.py -b "import re; s = 0" -e "print(s)" "m = re.search(r'\b(\d+)\b', line)" "if m: s += m.group(1)"